Since

 seek anecdotal accounts, survivors

-other Tribes were interned under Franklin D Roosevelt's Executive Order
+other Tribe members were interned under Franklin Roosevelt's Executive

 9066 during World